-Bandaging even a small injury is more complex on a dog than a person.
-Their fur and body shape means you can't just place an adhesive bandage over the affected area and expect it to stay.
+Dog bandages don't stay on as easily as a person's bandage because a dog's fur and body shape makes it difficult to get a bandage to stay.
 Also, dogs aren't good at keeping bandages clean, which means putting the bandage on in such a way so it can be changed easily.
-This poses a dilemma: How best to cover a wound so it will heal but without falling off or being chewed.
+This poses a dilemma: How best to cover a wound so it will heal without falling off or being chewed.

 Tips on How to Bandage a Dog

 When a dog has any type of wound, whether it's a small cut to stitches or a sore from a lick granuloma, it's essential to keep the area clean and protected from licking.
 This may mean a bandage, a protective covering (such as a T-shirt on a trunk wound) or using an Elizabethan collar to prevent licking.
 In some cases, a bandage is the best option because of the support it offers.
 In other cases, it's advisable to leave the area open to the air to help it heal but prevent the pet licking.
 Your vet will advise which is best for your dog's problem.

 Use Proper Bandage Supplies

 A good start to bandaging your pup is to have the right materials that are designed for the job.
 A basic canine first aid kit for the well-prepared pet parent should include: